-Corporate Criminal Compliance Committee.
+Corporate Compliance Committee

 This high-level internal management committee, with autonomous initiative and control powers entrusted by the Board of Directors, through its Audit and Control Committee, is responsible for promoting a culture of ethics throughout the Organisation and ensuring both internal and external regulatory compliance.
-Its duties and competencies include the monitoring and supervision of ethics and compliance programmes, as well as the Code of Ethics and Conduct, existing policies, rules, procedures and controls aimed, among other objectives, at preventing unlawful conduct.
-It is chaired by the Corporate Compliance Officer.
+Its functions and competencies include the monitoring and supervision of ethics and compliance programmes, including the Code of Ethics and Conduct, existing policies, standards, procedures and controls intended to ensure, among other objectives, the prevention of criminal misconduct.
+It is chaired by the Corporate Compliance Officer and backed by the Compliance Committees of the Business Areas.